sbalayan1/vending_machine/README.md

     - When certain coins run out in the till, the application stops -> fixed
     - currently when the user selects a payment, the user is only able to select one payment rather than multiple
     - there is no data table to keep track of the users 'wallet'
+    - want to figure out a way to test the make_change function in the purchase model